 The bottom line?
 The more differences, the more vital it becomes for couples to learn strong collaborative communication skills.
 If they can talk over their differences in a mutually respectful way and then create from his-way and her-way a mutually acceptable our-way, they'll be fine.
 If not...learn the skills!!!

 Susan Heitler, Ph.D., a graduate of Harvard with a doctorate from NYU, specializes in helping couples build strong positive relationships.
 Her books include From Conflict to Resolution for therapists, and for couples, The Power of Two.
-Dr. Heitler's current pet project is an interactive website that teaches the comunication, anger control and conflict resolution skills for relationship success.
+Check out Dr. Heitler's website based on her book for couples, poweroftwomarriage.com, an interactive website that teaches the communication, anger control and conflict resolution skills for sustaining intimate relationships.